 When a person obtains automobile coverage from their insurance agency, they typically think about being protected against fender benders, a collision, or storm damage.
 However, auto insurance claims can also bring about issues of liability and the payment of medical bills should an insured driver cause an auto accident that results in the injury or death of others.

 Serious car accidents can result in ambulance rides, surgeries, hospital stays, and months of rehab.
-The person at fault could end up being responsible for a large number of medical bills, which means it is absolutely critical to be protected and adequately insured.
+The person at fault could end up being responsible for many medical bills, which means it is critical to be protected and adequately insured.

 According to the Insurance Information Institute, “It’s very important to have enough liability insurance, because if you are involved in a serious accident, you may be sued for a large sum of money.
 Definitely consider buying more than the state-required minimum to protect assets such as your home and savings.“

-While property damage liability on an auto policy typically refers to coverage for damage to other vehicles, the scope is actually a lot larger.
-This is good information to know and understand during the claims handling process.
-A helpful insurance agent and accommodating claims adjuster will most likely be on-hand to assist with these types of bills and issues, so a policyholder should never hesitate to ask questions and voice concerns.
+While property damage liability on an auto policy typically refers to coverage for damage to other vehicles, the scope is a lot larger.
+This is useful information to know and understand during the claims handling process.
+A helpful insurance agent and accommodating claims adjuster will be on-hand to assist with these types of bills and issues, so a policyholder should never hesitate to ask questions and voice concerns.

 This can be a scary prospect, as court battles and lawsuits can be very expensive due to legal fees and large loss settlements.
 It is a good idea for policyholders to do adequate research and make sure that their auto insurance policy has a high enough limit of liability coverage.
 Many people may also consider purchasing a personal umbrella policy in order to be better protected in the event of a lawsuit or liability claim.